-where $k\in\left\{1,2,\ldots,K\right\}$ denotes the model index.
-Let $\mathbf{x} _{kt}=(1,x_{i_{1}t},\ldots,x_{i_{m^{(k)}}t})^{\prime}$ be the set of $ (m^{(k)}+1)$ variables in the model $k$, with $i_{j}\in\{2,3,\ldots,M\}$, $ j=1,\ldots,m^{(k)}$, $i_{j}\neq i_{l}$ $\forall\,l,j$ and $ m^{(k)}\in\{0,1,\ldots,M-1\}$.
-Then, we assume that each model can be expressed in the form of equations \eqref{eq:TV_qreg_measurement}-- \eqref{eq:TV_qreg_init}, where the dynamic regressor parameter vector $ \boldsymbol{\beta}_t^{(k)}$ and the vector of covariates $\bx_t^{(k)}$ are specific to the model $k=1,2,\dots,M$.
-This assumption essentially means that, at each time $t$ and for each model $k=1,2,\dots,K$, the system variables represented by the dynamic quantile regressors parameters $\boldsymbol{\beta} _t$ and the model indicator variable $L_t$, i.e., $\left\{\boldsymbol{\beta} _t,L_t\right\}$, transits to a new state according to the Markovian transition matrix specified in Eq. \eqref{eq:model_transition_mat} and the Markovian kernel defined by the latent states dynamics in Eq. \eqref{eq:TV_qreg_transition}.
-The updated states consists of the vector of predicted values at time $t+1$ for each model specific quantile regression parameter vectors $\boldsymbol{\beta}_{t+1}^{(k)}$ and the updated time varying probability $\pi_{k,t+1}$ associated to that model.
-As discussed in the previous Section \ref{subsec:TV_qreg}, the dynamic quantile regression model defined in Eq. \eqref{eq:TV_qreg_measurement}--\eqref{eq:TV_qreg_transition} is non--Gaussian preventing the iterative application of the linear Kalman filter and smoother to get updated estimates of the latent dynamics at each point in time.
-To overcome this problem we again exploit the representation of the Asymmetric Laplace error term, in the measurement equation Eq. \eqref{eq:TV_qreg_measurement}, as a location-scale mixture of Normals.
-The representation relies on the introduction of an additional latent factor $ \omega_t^{(k)}$, specific to each model $k$ having an i.i.d. exponential prior distribution with shape parameter $\sigma^{(k)}$, i.e. $ \omega_{t}^{(k)}\sim\mathcal{E}xp(1/\sigma^{(k)})$, i.i.d. $\forall t$.
+Let $\mathbf{x} _{kt}=(1,x_{i_{1}t},\ldots,x_{i_{m^{(k)}}t})^{\top}$ be the set of $ (m^{(k)}+1)$ variables in the model $k$, with $i_{j}\in\{2,3,\ldots,M\}$, $ j=1,\ldots,m^{(k)}$, $i_{j}\neq i_{l}$ $\forall\,l,j$ and $ m^{(k)}\in\{0,1,\ldots,M-1\}$.
+Then, we posit that each model can be expressed in the form of Eq. \eqref{eq:TV_qreg_measurement}-\eqref{eq:TV_qreg_init}, where the dynamic regressor parameter vector $\boldsymbol{\beta}_t^{(k)}$ and the covariate vector $\mathbf{x}_t^{(k)}$ are unique to each model $k=1,2,\dots,M$.
+This assumption implies that at each time $t$ and for each model $k=1,2,\dots,K$, the system variables represented by the dynamic QR parameters $\boldsymbol{\beta}_t$ and the model indicator variable $L_t$, i.e. $\left\{\boldsymbol{\beta}_t,L_t\right\}$, transition to a new state according to the transition matrix specified in Eq. \eqref{eq:model_transition_mat} and the kernel defined by the dynamics of latent states in Eq. \eqref{eq:TV_qreg_transition}.
+The updated states comprise the vector of predicted values at time $t+1$ for each model-specific quantile regression parameter vector $\boldsymbol{\beta}_{t+1}^{(k)}$ and the updated time-varying probability $\pi_{t+1}^{(k)}$ associated with that model.
+As anticipated in the Introduction, the dynamic quantile regression model specified in Eq. \eqref{eq:multimodel_representation_trans_eq} exhibits non-Gaussian characteristics, rendering the iterative application of the linear Kalman filter and smoother impractical for obtaining updated estimates of the latent dynamics over time.
+To address this limitation, we once again leverage the representation of the Asymmetric Laplace error term in the measurement equation (Eq. \eqref{eq:TV_qreg_measurement}) as a location-scale mixture of Normals.
+This representation hinges on the introduction of an additional latent factor $\omega_t^{(k)}$, unique to each model $k$, following an i.i.d.
+Exponential distribution with shape parameter $\sigma^{(k)}$, i.e. $\omega_{t}^{(k)}\sim\mathsf{Exp}(1/\sigma^{(k)})$, i.i.d. $\forall t$.